AntoineAugusti/vacances-scolaires-france/README.md

 d.holidays_for_year_zone_and_name(2017, 'A', 'Vacances de Noël')
 # {datetime.date(2017, 1, 1): OrderedDict([('date', datetime.date(2017, 1, 1)), ('vacances_zone_a', True), ('vacances_zone_b', True), ('vacances_zone_c', True), ('nom_vacances', 'Vacances de Noël')]), ...}
 ```

+## Holiday names
+You can use the following holiday names:
+- Vacances de Noël
+- Vacances d'hiver
+- Vacances de printemps
+- Vacances d'été
+- Vacances de la Toussaint

 ## Notice
 This software is available under the MIT license and was developed as part of the [Entrepreneur d'Intérêt Général program](https://entrepreneur-interet-general.etalab.gouv.fr) by the French government.